Motheeswari/Interior-Design/README.md

 # Interior-Design
-project with using HTML and CSS.
+project done by using HTML and CSS.